PG Diploma (Postgraduate Diploma) Veterinary Clinical PracticeFind a programme

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Graduates could go on to study for a master's by research or taught master's programme (eg MSc in Clinical Veterinary Science, MVetMed/PhD).
+Graduates could go on to study for a master's by research or taught master's programme (eg MSc in Clinical Veterinary Science, MVetMed/PhD), or to residency specialist training.
 Career destinations could include general practice, academia or specialist veterinary practice.

 Request more information

 Find out more about studying with us or request a prospectus.

 Enquiries Team Phone: +44 (0) 117 394 1649 Email: email@example.com

 School website: Bristol Veterinary School